Close Menu

 Osteoarthritis is usually treated by reducing stress on the joints.
 This can be done with losing weight and avoiding painful activity.
 Typically, your doctor will prescribe pain medications and tell you to apply ice or heat to your painful joints.

 Some doctors use joint injections to help with pain.
 Medications for pain are also helpful.
-Glucosamine chondroitin is a supplement that you can take for osteoarthritis.
+Glucosamine chondroitin is a supplement you can take for osteoarthritis.
 Also, many people take over the counter pain pills, such as Ibuprofen or Naproxen.
 Ask you doctor to find a medication that is right for you.

-Exercise is also a good way to improve joint movement and to strengthen the muscles around joints.
+Exercise is also a good way to improve joint movement and to strengthen the muscles around your joints.
 Most doctors suggest gentle, low impact exercise.
-For example, swimming or walking are good low impact exercise that you can do.
+For example, swimming or walking are good low impact exercise you can do.
 These types of exercise are less painful and more healthy for your joints.

 Additionally, your doctor may tell you to do physical therapy.
-A physical therapist can provide exercises to improve joint mobility and reduce pain.
+A physical therapist can provide exercises to improve joint motion and reduce pain.
 They may also suggest the use of helpful devices such as a cane, braces, or splints to support your joints.

 Finally, if conservative measures don’t work, then you may need surgery.
 Surgery can range from arthroscopy to repair or remove damaged cartilage to joint replacement surgery, such as total knee or hip replacement.